 This course examines techniques for studying ecological principles in the field and laboratory, with primary emphasis on terrestrial systems.
 Students will learn experimental design, sampling protocols and quantitative methods including spatial analysis with geographic information systems.
 Topics may include limits to distribution, interactions with the physical environment, population dynamics, species interactions, carbon sequestration and biodiversity.
 Studies will include physically demanding fieldwork in local habitats in varying weather conditions.
+This counts toward the upper-level laboratory requirement for the biology major and as an elective for the environmental studies major.
 Prerequisite: BIOL 109Y-110Y, BIOL 115, and completion or concurrent enrollment in BIOL 228 or permission of instructor.